 The cost flow assumption does not necessarily match the actual flow of goods (if that were the case, most companies would use the FIFO method).
-Instead, you can use a cost flow assumption that varies from actual usage.
+Instead, it is allowable use a cost flow assumption that varies from actual usage.
 For this reason, companies tend to select a cost flow assumption that either minimizes profits (in order to minimize income taxes) or maximize profits (in order to increase share value).

 In periods of rising materials prices, the LIFO method results in a higher cost of goods sold, lower profits, and therefore lower income taxes.
 In periods of declining materials prices, the FIFO method yields the same results.